onflow/flow-go/pkg/language/docs/language.md

     numbers.append("SneakyString")
     ```

-- `insert(at index: Int, _ element: T): Void`: Inserts an element of type `T` at the given index of the array.
-The value must be of the same type as the array and the index must be less than the length of the array.
+- `insert(at index: Int, _ element: T): Void`:
+  Inserts the new element `element` of type `T` at the given `index` of the array.

+  The new element must be of the same type as all the other elements in the array.

+  The `index` must be within the bounds of the array.
+  If the index is outside the bounds, the program aborts.

   The existing element at the supplied index is not overwritten.

-All the elements after the new inserted element are simply shifted to the right by one.
+  All the elements after the new inserted element are shifted to the right by one.

     ```bamboo,file=array-insert.bpl
     // Declare an array of integers.